-Intangible Asset under development mainly comprises of DataScan accounting software
+Intangible Asset under development mainly comprises of softwares.

-All the title deeds of immovable properties refered in Note No. 1 and 2 are in the name of the Company.
-Details of immovable properties whose title deeds are not in the name of the Company 1
+All the title deeds of immovable properties referred in Note No. 1 and 2 are in the name of the Company.

-Details of immovable properties whose title deeds are not in the name of the Company As at March, 2023
+Details of immovable properties whose title deeds are not in the name of the Company